 In Ontario, the courts have the authority to certify any person (even those not on the above list) where it is necessary and convenient to do so.

 How to obtain a Certificate of Appointment without a Will in Ontario

 In Ontario, the application is made to the Superior Court of Justice.
 The applicant must file the application in the office of the county or district where the deceased was living when they died.

 If the deceased had no fixed home or resided outside of Ontario at the time of death, the applicant must file the application in the office of the county or district where they had property when they died.

 In Ontario, the applicant has to submit several forms to the court.
 The forms can’t be filed electronically and must be printed and filed in hardcopy at the court office.

 That said, supporting documents and responding documents may be filed electronically at the email address for their particular court location.

 Here is a list of the forms you’ll need to complete and submit to file for a certificate of appointment of estate trustee:

-If you recall, that among those eligible to be certified as a trustee is the deceased’s closest living relatives.
+If you recall, among those eligible to be certified as a trustee are the deceased’s closest living relatives.
 Provincially, there is a preferential ranking amongst relatives.
 For example, a child precedes the deceased’s nephews/nieces.